Session Expired

 AI Summary

-The bill prohibits law enforcement from making false statements or using inauthentic documents during child interrogations, impacting the admissibility of obtained statements.
+The bill prohibits law enforcement from using false statements or inauthentic documents during child interrogations, making resulting statements inadmissible.

 Business Impact

-If you employ law enforcement practices involving children in Virginia, you must ensure no false statements or inauthentic documents are used or face inadmissibility of statements.
+If you employ law enforcement practices involving children in Virginia, you must ensure no false statements or inauthentic documents are used.

 State